-All you really need is the right technique, maybe the right grill cleaner (but usually you don’t even need that), and a little patience.
+All you really need is the right technique, maybe the right flat top grill cleaner (but usually you don’t even need that), and a little patience.

-In this post, we will walk you step by step on how to clean your flat top grill.
+In this post, we will walk you step by step on how to clean a flat top grill.

 How To Clean A Flat Top Grill Before First Use (Or For A Deep Clean)

 A flat-top grill is a little different than a regular grill with cooking grates.
 Primarily by the fact that there are no grates, obviously, but also in that cleaning is a little different.

 With a brand new “regular” grill, while it’s still recommended to clean it, you can pretty effectively “disinfect” it or clean it before first use by letting the heat from the grill do the work.

 Fire it up, let it get hot to burn off any manufacturing oils, and use a gentle, non-toxic cleaner (or just water and vinegar) to give the grate a quick scrub.
 Any of the “gunk” will just run downwards to the fire and be burned off.

 Not so much with a flat-top grill, since there is really no way for things to “burn off” or run off anywhere.
 These grills require a slightly more hands-on method of getting cleaned before your first use only.

 (Although you might repeat this process if you left your flat top grill out all winter and it doesn’t have a lid and the griddle surface got repeatedly covered with leaves and brush that got wet, rotted, left gross debris on your cooktop, etc.)

 1. Give It A Hot Wash